-The Commission changes §809.46(a) by removing the obsolete paragraph (4).
+The Commission proposes changing §809.46(a) by removing the obsolete paragraph (4).
 Prior to September 3, 2001, the rules stated that parents or caretakers receiving TANF or SSI were exempt from the parent's share of cost.
-That exemption was amended effective September 3, 2001 to include only parents who are participating in TANF Choices employment services.
-The obsolete §809.46(a)(4) was part of the old rules intended to clarify that the parent's share of cost was not waived if the child was the only family member receiving TANF or SSI.
+That exemption was amended effective September 3, 2001 to include only parents who are participating in Choices.
+Current §809.46(a)(4) was part of the old rules intended to clarify that the parent's share of cost was not waived if the child was the only family member receiving TANF or SSI.
 This provision became obsolete in September 3, 2001 when the exemption for SSI recipients was repealed.
+Consequently, §809.44(a)(4) is an obsolete provision intended to provide clarification that is no longer relevant.
+The Commission proposes removing this obsolete provision.

-Repeal of \$809.61 Qualifications to Provide Self-Arranged Care and \$809.62 Reimbursement for Self-Arranged Care; Addition of \$809.61 Qualifications to Provide Unregulated Relative Care, \$809.62 Qualifications to Provide Regulated Self-Arranged Care, and \$809.63 Reimbursement for Self-Arranged Child Care.
+Repeal of §809.61 Qualifications to Provide Self-Arranged Care and §809.62 Reimbursement for Self-Arranged Care; Addition of §809.61 Qualifications to Provide Unregulated Relative Care, §809.62 Qualifications to Provide Regulated Self-Arranged Care, and §809.63 Reimbursement for Self-Arranged Child Care.

-The Commission adopts rules to distinguish clearly between regulated self-arranged care and unregulated relative self-arranged care.
-The Commission makes this change in order to clearly specify that relative care is the only unregulated child care provided by the state.
-The Commission repeals the previous §809.61 Qualifications to Provide Self-Arranged Care.
-The Commission establishes a new §809.61 Qualifications to Provide Unregulated Relative Self-Arranged Care.
-The provisions relating to regulated self-arranged care are included in a new §809.62 Qualifications to Provide Regulated Self-Arranged Care.
-The previous §809.62 Reimbursement for Self-Arranged Care is now §809.63.
+The Commission proposes that child care rules clearly distinguish between regulated selfarranged care and unregulated relative self-arranged care.
+The Commission proposes repealing the current §809.61 Qualifications to Provide Self-Arranged Care.
+The Commission proposes establishing a new §809.61 Qualifications to Provide Unregulated Relative Self-Arranged Care.
+The provisions relating to regulated self-arranged care will be included in a new §809.62 Qualifications to Provide Regulated Self-Arranged Care.
+The current §809.62 Reimbursement for Self-Arranged Care will become §809.63.